iittqq/ink-paradise/README.md

-# My take on a manga reading website that allows people to upload their own manga as well with future plans to create an app
+# My take on a manga reading website that allows people to read and upload their own manga using React and Material UI with future plans to create an app using React Native

 # Getting Started with Create React App